Tyra Banks Blasted For Making ‘DWTS’ Her Personal Runway As She Goes Over The Top For ’80s Night

 Tyra Banks is under fire – again – for her opening on Dancing with the Stars.
-The supermodel turned was blasted on social media after she did a whopping three outfit changes during the show’s ’80s theme night.
+The supermodel-turned-host was blasted on social media after she did a whopping three outfit changes during the show’s ’80s theme night.

 In a new post shared on the official DWTS Instagram page, Tyra was pictured wearing a metallic gold outfit as she strutted across the ballroom stage.
 As she has done each week since taking over as host of the ABC dance-off, she made her entrance into the ballroom runway-style, this time to the Whitney Houston song “I Wanna Dance With Somebody.”

-By the time the first couple completed their ’80s-style dance, Tyra, who is s styled by Brendon Alexander, had already changed into a glitzy multi-colored gown.
+By the time the first couple completed their ’80s-style dance, Tyra, who is styled by Brendon Alexander, had already changed into a glitzy multi-colored gown.
 Later in the show, she appeared in a glittery green outfit and bucket hat.

-In the comments section to the post, viewers wasted no time in blasting the “Tyra” show as they accused her of taking time away from the actual dances and celebrity contestants.
+In the comments section, viewers wasted no time in blasting the “Tyra” show, as they accused her of taking time away from the actual dances and celebrity contestants.
 Others asked why she can’t walk onto the stage “normal,” as former hosts Tom Bergeron and Erin Andrews did.

 “Why oh why do we have to suffer a runway walk at the beginning of every show?” one viewer wrote.